ciromattia/kcc/README.md

   - 1.20 - Comic optimizations!
 Split pages not target-oriented (landscape with portrait target or portrait with landscape target), add palette and other image optimizations from Mangle.
    WARNING: PIL is required for all image mangling!
+  - 2.00 - GUI!
+AppleScript is gone and Tk is used to provide cross-platform GUI support.

 ## TODO
   - Add gracefully exit for CBR if no rarfile.py and no unrar executable are found
   - Improve error reporting
   - Recurse into dirtree for multiple comics
-  - Create a GUI to allow user control more options
   - Support pages extraction from PDF files

 ## COPYRIGHT